awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-handling-errors.md

 If no nodes have enough storage space to accommodate shard relocation, basic write operations like adding documents and creating indices can begin to fail\.
 [Calculating Storage Requirements](sizing-domains.md#aes-bp-storage) provides a summary of how Amazon ES uses disk space\.

 To avoid issues, monitor the `FreeStorageSpace` metric in the Amazon ES console and [create CloudWatch alarms](cloudwatch-alarms.md) to trigger when `FreeStorageSpace` drops below a certain threshold\. `GET /_cat/allocation?v` also provides a useful summary of shard allocation and disk usage\.
 To resolve issues associated with a lack of storage space, scale your Amazon ES domain to use larger instance types, more instances, or more EBS\-based storage\.
-For instructions, see [Configuring Amazon ES Domains](es-createupdatedomains.md#es-createdomains-configure-cluster)\.

 ### Block Disks Due to Low Memory<a name="aes-handling-errors-block-disks"></a>